timjedrek/tim-jedrek-v2/src/content/blog/ideal-aviation.md

 ![Ideal Aviation website screenshot](/ideal-aviation-screenshot.png)

 > We have been using Right Rudder for the past 6 months and could not be happier!
 They revamped our website to make it more user friendly, makes consistent updates, and are very responsive to our needs.
 We have seen a steady increase in web traffic as well as website driven phone calls since starting with Right Rudder.
-I can not say enough good things about them! - Kim, Ideal Aviation Academy
+I can not say enough good things about them! <br><br> - Kim, Ideal Aviation Academy